claire-goul/local_DepMapandBioGrid/README.md

 8) To adjust edge with based on correlation, go to the Edge Table, select the Edge tab, Select Width> Column: corrscore, Mapping Type: Continuous.
 9) To save the network to import into illustrator, go to File>Network>Export Network as Image> Export File Format: .svg
 10) You now have a coessentiality network with physical protein-protein interactions for your genes of interest!
+11) To overlay additional information about genes in the network (e.g. disease mutations), select File> Import> Table From File.
+Select the column with your list of genes as the Key, and Import Data as Node Table Columns.
+This is then imported into the Node Table of the network and you can overlay this info in the Style tab.
 ## License

 Created By Claire Goul, August 2022, MIT License